helping families across Canada

 In the next 12 months, we will:

-• Expand our Support Services by welcoming 2 new organizations onto our Furniture Bank platform.
+• Expand our national Support Services by welcoming 2 more new organizations onto our Furniture Bank platform.

 • Increase the number of families served to 3,500 – a return to 2019 levels

-• Increase social job opportunities to 35 in our employment social enterprises (Furniture Removal and Refurbishment Workshop)
+• Maintain social job opportunities to 35 in our employment social enterprises (including our Workshop)

 Our next 5 years goals include: